JuhoSiitonen/Receptify/documents/workinghours.md

 - 3h 13.2: Friends table changed to subscriptions, favorites table and support within front and backend.
 - 1h 14.2: Adding user favorites and subscriptions to Redux state and Redis session.
 - 2h 16.2: Debugging Redux and Redis to get favorites and subscriptions working correctly.
+- 1h 20.2: Redis and Redux logic working for favorites and subsctions.

 Total hours: 91h